Ferromagnetism in an extended coherently-coupled atomic superfluid: Theoretical framework

 and coincides with the minimization of the energy of the system with respect to both the relative phase and the polarization:

 This formula, with the constraint $\phi=0$, is used to calculate the energy profiles shown in the different insets in \aref{fig:fig1}, and the corresponding minimizing polarization in the main graph of \aref{fig:fig1}.
 The function $E(Z, \phi = 0)$ is symmetric with respect to polarization only at resonance $\delta_\text{eff}=0$.
-Moreover, it shows a single minimum at $Z=0$ if $|\kappa| n < \Omega_R$, whereas two degenerate minima at $Z=\pm \sqrt{1-(\Omega_R/\kappa n)^2}$ in the opposite regime $|\kappa |n > \Omega_R$.
-At the critical point $|\kappa|n=\Omega_R$, a ferromagnetic QPT takes place, as witnessed by the non-zero value of the polarization, which plays the role of the order parameter for such a transition.
+Moreover, it shows a single minimum at $Z=0$ if $|\kappa| n < \Omega_\text{R}$, whereas two degenerate minima at $Z=\pm \sqrt{1-(\Omega_\text{R}/\kappa n)^2}$ in the opposite regime, $|\kappa |n > \Omega_\text{R}$.
+At the critical point $|\kappa|n=\Omega_\text{R}$, a ferromagnetic QPT takes place, as witnessed by the non-zero value of the polarization, which plays the role of the order parameter for such a transition.

-The criticality of the point $(\delta_\text{eff}, |\kappa|n)=(0,\Omega_R)$ is also confirmed by the divergence of measurable physical quantities, such as the magnetic susceptibility $\chi$, given by Eq.~(\ref{eq:suscMF}).
+The criticality of the point $(\delta_\text{eff}, |\kappa|n)=(0,\Omega_\text{R})$ is also confirmed by the divergence of measurable physical quantities, such as the magnetic susceptibility $\chi$, given by \aref{eq:suscMF}.
 At finite detuning $\delta_\text{eff}$, the energy profile \aref{eq:energy2} may show two non-degenerate minima: the absolute one describes the ground state of the system, while the local one is associated to a metastable excited state.
 A hysteresis cycle can therefore be observed by slowly varying the effective detuning from positive to negative values and vice versa.
-The width of the hysteresis region is:
+The width of the hysteresis region can be computed as follows: according to \aref{eq:stationarycondition}, stationary states are characterized by

+In order for the system to be stable, the derivative of this quantity w.r.t. $Z$ (which is inversely proportional to the magnetic susceptibility) must be positive; if the system is ferromagnetic, the derivative of \aref{eq:stationarycondition2} vanishes when the magnetization satisfies $\sqrt{1-Z^2} = (|\kappa| n /\Omega_\text{R})^{-1/3}$.
+The boundaries of the hysteresis region are therefore given by the detuning values associated to such magnetization:

 As already mentioned in the main text, the experimental system is confined in a harmonic trap, and consequently has a non-uniform density profile.
-Since the gas is tightly confined along two out of three spatial directions, it is legitimate to integrate out these two degrees of freedom in order to focus on the effective one-dimensional dynamics along the longitudinal axis, hereafter indicated as $x$-axis.
-Assuming $Z$ is only function of $x$ and integrating Eq.~\eqref{eq:spin} in the $yz$ plane, one obtains a one-dimensional equation formally identical to Eq. \eqref{eq:spin} with an effective density profile (see, for instance, Ref.~\cite{Farolfi21b}):
+Since the gas is tightly confined along two out of three spatial directions, it is legitimate to integrate out these two degrees of freedom in order to focus on the dynamics along the longitudinal axis, hereafter indicated as $x$-axis.
+Assuming that $Z$ is only a function of $x$ and integrating Eq.~\eqref{eq:spin} in the $yz$ plane, one obtains a 1D equation, formally identical to Eq. \eqref{eq:spin} with an effective density profile (see, for instance, Ref.~\cite{Farolfi21b}):

 $n_0^{3D}$ and $R_x$ being the 3D density in the center of the trap and the longitudinal Thomas-Fermi radius, respectively.